pbout/sdp-sp3-SML/README.md

 ## Your tasks

-1. Your first task is to complete the methods in the class `Instruction` — this may require you to add some fields, which should be protected, so that they are accessible in subclasses and not to the *outside* world.
+1. Your first task is to complete the methods in the class `sml.Instruction` — this may require you to add some fields, which should be protected, so that they are accessible in subclasses and not to the *outside* world.

-2. Now create a subclass of `Instruction` for each kind of SML instruction and fix `Translator.instruction` so that it properly translates that kind of instruction.
+2. Now create a subclass of `sml.Instruction` for each kind of SML instruction and fix `Translator.instruction` so that it properly translates that kind of instruction.

  **Recommended**: Write one instruction at a time and check it out thoroughly, before proceeding to the next!